Interpretable (not just posthoc-explainable) medical claims modeling for discharge placement to prevent avoidable

-Now that we know what the model is doing in exact terms, let us see what how posthoc-xAI thinks the model is working.
+\textbf{Posthoc-xAI (SHAP) misleads:} Knowing what the model is doing in exact terms, let us see how posthoc-xAI thinks the model is working.
 In Fig.~\ref{fig:shap} we display the most important model features as determined by magnitude of global SHAP values in the prediction of readmission or death within the first 30 days.
-While SHAP uses approximations, it is still computationally costly to compute and the details of our SHAP computation are available in the Supplemental Materials.
-The four most-influential features according to the explainer are specific classes treatments and diagnoses in the recent quarterly history.
-Comparing these results to the parameter values of Fig.~\ref{fig:week1}, it is evident that the feature sets are at complete odds.
+SHAP is computationally costly to approximate -- the details of our SHAP computation are available in the Supplemental Materials.
+The four most-influential features according to the explainer are specific CCS classes of treatments and diagnoses in the recent quarterly history.
+Comparing these results to the parameter values of Fig.~\ref{fig:week1}, it is evident that the feature sets disagree.
 Nor do the values in Fig.~\ref{fig:shap} align with parameter values for later weeks (see Supplemental Materials).
-This finding is unsurprising; it has been consistently shown in any class of model where one has the ground truth interpretation~\cite{kumarProblemsShapleyvaluebasedExplanations2020}, so long as the features are correlated -- as predictors tend to be in real-world applications.
-The simplest examples of this discrepancy are within the official tutorials where SHAP is run on linear regression models~\cite{lundbergSlundbergShap2022}.
+This finding is unsurprising; SHAP has been consistently shown to fail to recover ground-truth interpretations~\citep{kumarProblemsShapleyvaluebasedExplanations2020,bordtPostHocExplanationsFail2022}, in problems where the predictors are correlated.
 SHAP fundamentally does not answer the question of what a given model is doing in order to reach a prediction.
 Furthermore, feature importance is not grounded in any relevant units and also does not speak to relevant interactions that are captured in a model.
-We criticize SHAP because it is one of the most popular posthoc-xAI techniques, however, similar arguments hold for other techniques~\cite{rudinStopExplainingBlack2019,babicBewareExplanationsAI2021,zhouFeatureAttributionMethods2022}.
+We criticize SHAP because it is one of the most popular posthoc-xAI techniques, however, similar arguments hold for other techniques~\citep{rudinStopExplainingBlack2019,babicBewareExplanationsAI2021,zhouFeatureAttributionMethods2022}.